 Building this simple small amplifier circuit using transistors involves careful placement and connection of components on a PCB.

-Ensure that the connections are secure, and the components are properly oriented.
+Ensure that the connections are secure and the components are properly focused

-Take precautions to prevent short circuits and be mindful of the heat generated during operation, especially if heat sinks are not used.
+Take precautions to prevent short circuits and be careful of the heat generated during circuit operation especially if heat sinks are not used.

 Adjustments to the circuit can be made based on measurements and performance testing.